noeljohnson/Canvas-Annotations/selectObj.md

 **`SelectObj`** class is used to implement the selection of objects, with the graphical rectangular box display

 Following are the instance variables for `SelectObj`
+* `rcr`: stores the actual radius of the resize circle

 * `arr` : contains the points that will be used todraw the rectangular selection